Rizon

-Rizon is a large Internet Relay Chat (IRC) network with an average of around 20,000 users.
+Rizon is an Internet Relay Chat (IRC) network.
 The IRC network itself ranks number 5 among the largest IRC networks.

 Rizon is popular with many anime fansubbing groups who work online, many of whom provide their content through XDCC via IRC bots in their distribution channels.
 It is also used by many users of eRepublik as a means of communication.

 File sharing of other copyrighted material such as Warez is also common in some channels on the network.

 Rizon IRCd

 Rizon currently uses Plexus IRCd.
 Plexus was coded specifically with Rizon in mind and is based on ircd-hybrid.
 Plexus is not exclusive to Rizon as the IRCd is also used by other networks.
 Plexus versions 1.x and 2.x were originally coded by static & peer.
 Plexus 3.x was rewritten by ThaPrince and is now maintained and developed by the Rizon Dev Team.